 It sounds logical that cultured pearls and natural coral—those precious gems from the sea—might go for a little dip once in a while.
 Not a good idea.
-As much as we all love wearing our good pearls and coral jewelry to a beach club luncheon or a poolside cabana party, care must be taken not to wear them in the water.
+As much as we all love wearing our good pearls and coral jewelry to a beach club luncheon or cabana party, care must be taken not to wear them in the water.
 Read on for more tips about how to wear pearls and coral to maximize your beach- and poolside chic.

 Just Say No to H2O